Electrochemical Cell Types

 - A very useful application of electrochemical cells is commercial electroplating by electrolysis.

-- In our daily life, we used different types of dry cell batteries in electronic gadgets like TV remotes, torchlight, etc.
+- In our daily life, we also use different types of dry cell batteries in electronic gadgets like TV remotes, torchlight, etc.

 - For the production of metal, we used an electrolytic cell.
 For example, we used it for the extraction of sodium from molten sodium chloride.